jsheyl/summerSchools17/ubc/schuyler.md

 send basic GET and POST requests, and to receive and parse JSON responses.

 - What is an API?
 A Brief Overview
     - Getting Started with the Open Collections API
-- Getting item data
-  - A single request: Get the full text from an item
-    - Make a Basic GET Request
     - Understanding JSON
+- GETting item metadata
+    - Get the metadata from one item (basic GET request)
-  - Combining requests: Get the full text from multiple items
+    - Combining requests: Get metadata from multiple items
-  - Parsing the Data
-    - Term frequency with NLTK
-	- Visualize results
-- The Search API
+    - Analyzing Text data with the Natural Language Toolkit (NLTK)
-  - Returning search results with a POST request
+- The Search API: POSTing a search request
-  - Using aggregates to construct advanced search queries
+    - Keyword Search
+    - Filtered Search
+    - Aggregate Search Queries (Faceting)
-  - Visualize your results
+    - Visualize your results (time permitting)
 - Other APIs and ‘Where To Go From Here’

+**Setup requirements**:

+Please note that the setup requirements for this course have changed.
+We will no longer be using Jupyter notebooks.

-**Setup requirements**: You will need a laptop with up-to-date versions of Python and Jupyter installed.
-Instructions for installation can be found [here](https://jupyter.org/install.html).
-Please ensure these are installed and working on your laptop in advance of the workshop.
+You will need a laptop with Python 3.5+ installed and a text editor or IDE that you are comfortable using.
+Demonstrations will be given using PyCharm CE and this application is highly recommended to follow along.
+It can be downloaded for free at https://www.jetbrains.com/pycharm/download/

+Please arrive early if you require assistance getting set up.